0xsequence/sequence-unreal/README.md

 1) To start mobile SSO you will need to make use of the **[UAuthenticator::InitiateMobileSSO(const ESocialSigninType& Type)]** where type is the Type of SSO you want to use.
 IE) Google or Apple, for the time being Discord & Facebook aren't supported.
    This function call is all that's required for Mobile SSO.

+### PlayFab Social Signin based Authentication with CustomUI
+1) Start by calling either PlayFabLogin (Login With Existing) or PlayFabRegisterAndLogin (Create a new PlayFab account & Login with it) that's it.

+### Guest Login with CustomUI
+1) Start by calling GuestLogin, and that's it.

 ### Android SSO Requirements